 The way that God has appeared to different generations of Jews or different individual Jews depends on their own level of cognitive, emotional, spiritual development of consciousness.
 There are many theories which outline the elements of these developmental stages.
 Let me present one that is presented by Ken Wilber in "Boomeritis," an article he wrote in TIKKUN magazine in November, 1999.
 Here are the stages of consciousness presented by Wilber:

-The magical-animistic level.
+2. The magical-animistic level.
 At this level people imagine the world as filled with magical spirits, good and bad, which swarm the earth leaving blessings and curses, and spells that determine future events.
 People begin to form ethnic tribes, and see the spirits as existing in ancestors who bond the tribe.
 There is belief in voodoo-like curses, blood oaths, ancient grudges, and many superstitions.
-There are often a whole range of gods who are involved in these kinds of struggles with each other, and each tribe has a different god which is valued as long as it is able to provide protection.
+There is often a whole range of gods who are involved in these kinds of struggles with each other, and each tribe has a different god which is valued as long as it is able to provide protection.

-Feudal Power gods.
+3. Feudal Power gods.
 Feudal lords protect underlings in exchange for obedience and labor.
 Feudal empires are established and promote visions of power and glory.
 Individual heroes are seen as emerging distinct from the tribe--and are envisioned as powerful, impulsive, egocentric and heroic.
 The world outside is a jungle full of threats and predators.
-In this consciousness we begin to see the emergence of a monotheistic conception of God, often based on images of a powerful king who is able to conquer all enemies and is arbitrary and willful--and things are good to the extent that they are chosen by this king as His favorite
+In this consciousness we begin to see the emergence of a monotheistic conception of God, often based on images of a powerful king who is able to conquer all enemies and is arbitrary and willful--and things are good to the extent that they are chosen by this king as His favorite.

-A righteous Order enforces a code of conduct based on absolutist and unvarying principles of "right" and "wrong."
+4. A righteous Order enforces a code of conduct based on absolutist and unvarying principles of "right" and "wrong."
 Life has meaning, direction and purpose with outcomes determined by an all-powerful Other or Order.
 Violating the code or rules has severe, perhaps everlasting repercussions.
 Rigid social hierarchies based on patriarchal and paternalistic assumption and validated by a code that rewards the faithful.
 There is only one right way to think and to act about everything.
 Law and order consciousness prevails, and impulsivity is controlled through guilt.
 Although this is often a religious world, a similar fundamentalist attitude can be held with regard to a Constitution or secular or atheistic code.
-God is envisioned as the Law giver, but also as subject to or criticizable in accord with the Law--and sometimes envisioned as consulting the Law in order to decide how to act.
+God is envisioned as the Law giver, but is also subject to criticism in accord with the Law--and sometimes envisioned as consulting the Law in order to decide how to act.

-Individualistic and Objective consciousness and scientific achievement.
+5. Individualistic and Objective consciousness and scientific achievement.
 At this level of consciousness, the self escapes the herd mentality of conformist rule and seeks meaning in individual terms.
 The world is seen as a rational and well-oiled machine with natural laws that can be learned, mastered and manipulated for one's own purposes.
 The individual is the center of reality, and seeks to maximize money and power and individual achievement.
 The laws of science rule politics, the economy, and human events.
-The world is a chessboard on which games are played as winners gain preeminence and perks while loser deserve to lose.
+The world is a chessboard on which games are played as winners gain preeminence and perks while losers deserve to lose.
 Marketplace alliances help the individual manipulate the earth's resources--which are seen as existing solely to serve human needs.
 In this consciousness, God is seen as having set the whole thing in motion but no longer involved directly, or involved only to the extent that He or She blesses whatever the individual achieves and validates that as What God Intended.
 Or else God is seen as the being Who wound up the clock which is now ticking on its own without any further divine involvement.

-Pluralistic relativism.
-Communitarian and sensitive self consciousness.
+6. Pluralistic relativism.
+Communitarian and sensitive self-consciousness.
 Networking is the ultimate imagery, and the human spirit must be freed from dogma, greed and divisiveness.
 Feelings and caring supersede cold rationality; cherishing the earth, GAIA, and life are valued.
 The consciousness here is decidedly anti-hierarchical--everything must be laterally linked.
 The self is permeable, the emphasis is on relationships and dialogue.
 Collective communities connected through freely chosen affiliations based on shared sentiments are seen as the only rational foundation for people being together.
 Decisions must be reached through reconciliation and consensus (and the downside here is that sometimes there is an interminable processing and incapacity to reach decisions at all).
 This consciousness is strongly egalitarian, anti-hierarchical, pluralistic, valuing diversity and multiculturalism, and emphasizing relativistic value systems.
 God is envisioned here as the network of human relationships, no longer as having a human body.
 God is feeling and love--and has no demands.
 Whatever feels good is what God wants.